MoravianCollege/ComputerGraphicsF2018/common/README.md

 `translate(x, y, z)` - Create translation matrix.
 Can also call with a single, length-3, vector argument.
 `rotate(angle, axis1, axis2, axis3)` - Create rotation matrix. `angle` is given in degrees.
 The axis
-can also be given as a singl, length-3, vector argument.
+can also be given as a single, length-3, vector argument.
 `rotateX(theta)` - Create rotation matrix. `theta` is given in degrees around the X-axis.
 `rotateY(theta)` - Create rotation matrix. `theta` is given in degrees around the Y-axis.
 `rotateZ(theta)` - Create rotation matrix. `theta` is given in degrees around the Z-axis.